twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 Files with the `modify_` prefix are treated as scripts that modify an existing file.

-If the file contains a line with the text `chezmoi:modify-template` then that line is removed and the rest of the script is executed template with the existing file's contents passed as a string in `.chezmoi.stdin`.
-The result of executing the template are the new contents of the file.
+If the file contains the string `chezmoi:modify-template`, then all lines containing that string will be removed, and the rest of the file will be interpreted as a template.
+The template is executed with the existing file's contents passed as a string in `.chezmoi.stdin`.
+The result of the template execution becomes the new contents of the file.

-Otherwise, the contents of the existing file (which maybe empty if the existing file does not exist or is empty) are passed to the script's standard input, and the new contents are read from the script's standard output.
+Otherwise, the script receives the current contents of the target file on standard input and must write the new contents to standard output.
+If the target file does not exist, the script's standard input will be empty, and the script is responsible for generating the complete file contents.

 ### Remove entry